founder278/SCU-32/README.md

 SCU-32 is a coherence-based research architecture for understanding, diagnosing, and governing complex institutional systems.
 ---

+# SCU•32

+SCU-32 is a coherence-based research architecture for understanding, diagnosing, and governing complex institutional systems.

 The SCU-32 framework models organizations, institutions, and large-scale socio-technical environments as adaptive systems that maintain stability through continuous feedback, signal interpretation, and corrective intervention.
-SCU•32 is a coherence-based architecture for understanding, diagnosing, and governing complex institutional systems.

-The framework models organizations, institutions, and large-scale socio-technical environments as adaptive systems that maintain stability through continuous feedback, signal interpretation, and corrective intervention.

-Instead of treating failure as an isolated event, SCU•32 analyzes how structural stress accumulates inside systems and how institutions can detect and correct drift before systemic breakdown occurs.
+Instead of treating failure as an isolated event, SCU-32 analyzes how structural stress accumulates inside systems and how institutions can detect and correct drift before systemic breakdown occurs.

 The architecture introduces the concept of an Institutional Artificial Nervous System — a governance layer capable of sensing structural signals, interpreting system conditions, and coordinating corrective action across institutional structures.